To Get the Best Price, This Is When to Book Your Flight

 The best day of the week to buy airline tickets

-Although you may have heard that flight prices are lower on Tuesdays, the general consensus these days is that there is no single day of the week to score good deals on airfares.
-Deals get doled out every day of the week.
+Although you might have heard that flight prices are lower on Tuesdays, the general consensus these days is that there is no single day of the week to score good deals on airfares.
+Deals are doled out every day of the week.

 According to Skyscanner’s Crossey, your chances are a bit better earlier in the week.
 “Flight prices typically go through a weekly cycle, meaning the lowest prices are made available earlier in the week, and the highest prices are offered later in the week,” says Crossey.